Will-Griffiths-Ireland/Memoria/README.md

 ![Menu Icon](./assets/docs/iconMenu.webp)

-The Settings icon display additional player configurable settings
+The Settings icon displays additional player configurable settings in a modal

 ![Settings Icon](./assets/docs/iconsettings.webp)

-The Help/How to Play Icon brings up a short guide on how to play the game I deliberately didn't auto show this modal as folks tend to skip stuff when they jump into a game.
-It's there for when they need it.
+The Help/How to Play Icon brings up a short guide on how to play the game.
+I deliberately didn't auto show this modal as folks tend to skip stuff when they jump into a game.
+It's there for when/if they need it.

 ![Help Icon](./assets/docs/howtoplay.webp)